calq-framework/cli/README.md

 #### How to Control Member Visibility

-By default, the default `CliComponentStoreFactory` exposes both fields and properties as CLI options.
+The default `CliComponentStoreFactory` exposes both fields and properties as CLI options.
 You can control which members are accessible and validate them.

 **Access only properties (not fields):**